wzulfikar/lifelog/uncategorized/how_i_set_this_thing_up.md

 # The “Gotcha”

 - If you push the repository without GitBook Editor *—using GitHub Desktop for example*, don't forget to **pull** the change GitBook Editor (`Book > Pull`) before *syncing* it.

-Honestly, I couldn't easily wrap my mind on how this GitBook work.
-A bit frustrated, but finally managed to make this up and running.